zdravkov/kendo-docs/getting-started/using-kendo-with/AngularJS/the-grid-widget.md

 ## Templates

 The Grid supports a lot of user-customizable templates.
 You can define the `rowTemplate` if you want to completely customize how each row is displayed, or individual cell templates by adding a `template` property in your column definitions.
-The difference versus plain Kendo is that when the Grid is created with the Angular directive the templates can contain live `{{angular}}` bits.
+The difference versus plain Kendo is that when the Grid is created with the Angular directive the templates can contain live `\{\{angular\}\}` bits.
 Both `rowTemplate` and `columns.template` are compiled with Angular in a scope containing a `dataItem` variable which points to the data model of the current item.
 Here is an example for `rowTemplate`:

     // controller
     function Ctrl3($scope) {